 Here's a quick list of what we'll cover next time.

-Battery creates electric field by created voltage differntial on capacitor plates.
+- Battery creates electric field by created voltage differential on capacitor plates.
 Then since there is a voltage differential, when you remove the battery the electrons that have built up will flow from higher side to lower side.

 - Calculate time to charge a capacitor T = R x C (Time = Resistance(ohms) x Capacitance (farads))